hekaldama/poolparty-mta-plugin/README.md

-Simple PoolPartyRB plugin to install and configure sendmail for your cloud
+Simple PoolPartyRB plugin to install and configure a Mail Transfer Agent (like sendmail) for your cloud.